Snow White: A Tale of Terror: Development and writing

-In 1993, producer Tom Engelman approached PolyGram with the idea of making a film based on the Brothers Grimm's 1812 fairy tale "Snow White".
-He came up with the project after reading the tale to his niece, considering it a good basis for a complex coming-of-age story and wanting to create a closer retelling of the tale than in the widely known Walt Disney's animated feature Snow White and the Seven Dwarfs (1937).
-Tom Szollosi, Deborah Serra, and Stephen Metcalfe penned the initial screenplay, which underwent many changes over the next three years, with a number of screenwriters involved in its development.
-One of the earlier versions of the story reportedly suggested a New York City setting and had the dwarfs reimagined as gang members.
-During the writing process, Engelman insisted on a thorough analysis of the original tale in order to make "specific what the Brothers Grimm left general"; his premise for the script was to tell a more realistic and expanded version of the tale, making the characters more complex and physiologically driven, as well as adding a historical context to the story.
-The screenwriters chose the late 15th century Germany for the setting of the story, which they wrote from the point of view of the evil queen, who had been named Claudia.
-The Hoffman family was written as landowners, rather than royalty as in the original tale, to better match the setting, and the character of Snow White was renamed Lilli, leaving her original name only in the title of the screenplay.
-Although the screenwriters retained her obsession with beauty, it was decided that Claudia would not start as a villain and resent Lilli out of jealousy for her appearance, as in the Grimms' tale; instead, it was written that Claudia genuinely fell in love with Lilli's father (who had been named Frederick) and tried to bond with her, despite Lilli constantly rejecting Claudia and fighting with her for Frederick's attention.
-After years of trying to conceive a child, Claudia would suffer a miscarriage, resulting in her being driven to madness and blaming Lilli for her misfortunes, with the spirit from her mother's mirror further fueling Claudia's hatred for her stepdaughter.
-In order to "keep the psychological readings complex", the screenwriters decided to make it ambiguous whether the mirror spirit was a hallucination of Claudia caused by her increasing insanity or an actual supernatural entity manipulating her.
+In 1993, producer Tom Engelman approached PolyGram Filmed Entertainment with the idea of a film adaptation of the Brothers Grimm's 1812 fairy tale "Snow White"; he came up with the project after reading the tale to his niece, deciding to develop a complex coming-of-age story that would be more faithful in tone to the source material than Walt Disney's landmark animated feature film Snow White and the Seven Dwarfs (1937).
+The studio greenlit the project and allocated $30 million for its production.
+Engelman envisioned his take on the tale as a dark and expanded version of it, with psychologically elaborated characters and the addition of historical context.
+Tom Szollosi penned the initial screenplay, which underwent a number of changes over the next three years with the input of several other writers, including Deborah Serra and Stephen Metcalfe.
+An early version of the story was reportedly set in New York City and had the dwarfs reimagined as gang members.
+The screenwriters eventually decided to set the film (which was titled The Grimm Brothers: Snow White in the Black Forest) in the late 15th-century Germany, renaming the titular character Lilli and portraying her family as landowners rather than royalty to better match the setting.
+Unlike most previous versions of Snow White (including the Disney one), Lilli was developed as a less naive and more proactive character, with her own dislike of her stepmother becoming one of the catalysts for their conflict.

+For the evil queen (who had been named Claudia), the filmmakers took a more complex approach, developing her as a three-dimensional character and writing the story from her point of view.
+Although the screenwriters retained Claudia's obsession with beauty, they decided that she would not start as a villain or resent Lilli out of jealousy of her appearance, as in the Grimms' tale; instead, it was written that Claudia would sincerely fall in love with Lilli's father (who had been named Frederick) and try to bond with her, despite Lilli rejecting Claudia and fighting with her for Frederick's attention.
+After years of trying to conceive a child, Claudia would have a miscarriage, resulting in her becoming mad and blaming Lilli for her misfortunes, with the spirit from her mother's mirror fueling Claudia's hatred for her stepdaughter.
+In order to "keep the psychological readings complex", the screenwriters decided to make it ambiguous whether the mirror spirit was a hallucination of Claudia caused by her increasing insanity, or a supernatural entity manipulating her.
+Although the script explicitly stated that Claudia's mother practiced witchcraft, this was eventually omitted.